Kriti-05/kritika-a-wasserstoff-AiInternTask/README.md

 ## 🛠 Features

 - 📥 Fetch emails from Gmail
-- 🧠 Summarize emails using LLM
+- 🧠 Summarize emails using LLM (hf-facebook/bart-large-cnn model is used)
 - ✉️ Auto-reply to important ones (here for meeting postponement)
 - 📅 Check if recent mails contain anything related to meeting or any schedule
 - 🔔 Notify on Slack
-- 🌐 Use web search for context
+- 🌐 Use web search for context (trigerred when context is a question, uses SERP API)

 ---